 Learning to Reflect: Reflection-in-Action and Constructive Reflection

-Some ways to help students practice reflection about their writing process and products include:
+Help students practice reflection about their writing process and products iby assigning the following:

 Logs.
 Logs are a way for students to reflect in action or to reflect between drafts (constructive reflection), that is, as they write.
 An effective practice is for them to open a separate word processing file as they write, then toggle back and forth between their document in progress and their log, recording thoughts as they go.
 In order to promote reflection while students are in the midst of their writing assignments, ask them to:

 Record moments of indeterminacy, meaning those times when they feel stuck and don't know what to do next.
 How did they resolve the problem?
 Or were they able to resolve it?